Skip to main content

 You do not need to cover your CGM during sleep, exercise, or normal showering.
 The sensor is waterproof for short submersion and resistant to sweat.
 Many patients add an overlay patch (such as Skin Grip or PatchPals) for extra security during long workouts, swimming, or vigorous sports.
 The overlay also helps the sensor last the full 14 or 15 days.

-The foods that most commonly cause unexpected spikes in non-diabetics include white rice (especially sushi rice), oatmeal, whole-grain bread, dates and dried fruit, smoothies with juice or honey, and rice-based snacks.
-Many of these are marketed as healthy, which is exactly why we test them.
-Your individual response can differ, which is the point of using a CGM.
+The foods that most commonly cause unexpected glucose surges in non-diabetics include white rice (particularly sushi rice), oatmeal, whole-grain bread, dates and dried fruit, smoothies with juice or honey, and rice-based snacks.
+Many of these are marketed as healthy, which is why we test them.
+Your own response can differ, and that difference is the point of using a CGM.

 "Time in range" is the percentage of the day your glucose stays within a target window.
 For non-diabetics, the ideal range is usually 70 to 110 mg/dL, with a goal of more than 90% time in range.
 Time below 70 mg/dL should be very low, ideally under 1%.
 Most CGM apps calculate time in range automatically.

 Wearing a CGM does not directly affect your insulin sensitivity.
 The behavior changes that follow CGM use, however, often improve insulin sensitivity within weeks.
-Patients tend to walk after meals, reorder their plate (vegetables first), and cut back on the foods that spike them hardest.
-Those habits, not the device itself, are what move the needle.
+Patients tend to walk after meals, reorder their plate (vegetables first), and cut back on the foods that raise their glucose most.
+Those habits improve insulin sensitivity, while the sensor's role is to make them visible.

 The over-the-counter Stelo and Lingo sensors use the same core hardware as the prescription Dexcom and Libre lines.
 The differences are in the app features, the data resolution, and how the readings are framed.
 For non-diabetic metabolic analysis, the over-the-counter options are excellent.
 For diabetes management, the prescription versions still offer better alarms and integrations.

 CGM data fits into a longevity-focused plan as one of several biomarker streams, alongside ApoB (a blood marker for heart disease risk), VO2 max (a measure of cardiovascular fitness), DEXA scans for body composition, and sleep tracking.
 Glucose stability is one of the strongest levers for healthspan because it touches inflammation, weight, brain health, and vascular aging.
-We layer the CGM on top of those tests, not in place of them.
+We add the CGM to those tests rather than using it in their place.

 Yes, CGM data is easy to share with your doctor at Fishtown Medicine.
 Most CGM apps (Stelo, Lingo, Dexcom Clarity, LibreView) generate exportable reports as PDFs or shareable links.
 You can send these directly through our patient portal.
 We then review the patterns alongside your other labs and lifestyle data.